sanko/infix/docs/cookbook.md

 **Problem**: You want to call a standard C function, like `int add(int, int);`.

-**Solution**: Describe the function's signature using the v1.0 format (`"(int32, int32) -> int32"`), prepare pointers to your arguments, and invoke the function through the generated trampoline.
+**Solution**: Describe the function's signature using the current format (`"(int32, int32) -> int32"`), prepare pointers to your arguments, and invoke the function through the generated trampoline.

 ```c
 #include <infix/infix.h>